QVRE/Elafri/README.md

 Elafri is a free and open source oversimplistic and multi-environment Engine.
 This Engine is written in C and is ported to the Terminal and SDL.
-It is meant to provide very minimalistic features for simple problems and light programs.
-The vision is: A single task should need about a single function call.
+It is meant to provide very minimalistic features you can build upon for light programs.

-Nowadays, to do something simple, you have to first do many complicated things.
-One example is OpenGL where you need to spend days figuring out everything when it barely has anything to do with YOUR project.

-That's what this Engine aims to help with.
-It aims to keep the line count less than 1000 and be easy to look through.
-However, this comes with a few limitations and extras.
-For one, I've decided that if you don't need a specific set of functions such as 3D graphics or audio, it shouldn't be in the code that's being compiled.
-For this reason, I've made every component of Elafri be a seperate file that must be included in Elafri.c to be used in it (graphics get to stay included by default though).
-Lastly, due to the minimalism, features are very stripped.
-3D graphics for example, have a lot to be desired.
-There are no textures and triangles are single color
+The vision is to make everything as simple as possible (one action = one function).

+I have purposely kept the linecount very low to make it easy to go through and I've made the Engine's components modular (you need to include something to use it).
+This makes things much easier and also allows you to easily tinker with any part of the Engine that you're using.

 #### People who can most benefit are those who:

 * want to make simple lightweight programs
-* are fine with minimalistic features such as no textures for 3D
+* are fine with minimalistic features
-* just want the job done (play an audio buffer, draw a line, etc...)
+* just want the job done (play audio, draw an object, etc...)

-#### People who can't benefit are those who:

-* need non minimalistic and proper functions and features/support
-* want those features to be portable to many use cases
-* do not want to have to tinker their tool for every use case

 ## Instructions